In 2018 Louis Comfort Tiffany’s Pond Lily Table lamp sold at Christie’s for $3,372,500 making it the most expensive Tiffany Lamp.

-In this blog we discover the most expensive Tiffany Lamp in the World.
-To give you an idea of the range of values of authentic Tiffany Lamps I highlight some Tiffany Lamps sold at Auction.
+In this blog we discover the most expensive antique Tiffany Lamps in the World.
+To give you an idea of the range of Tiffany Lamps value I highlight some of the Authentic Tiffany Lamps sold at Auction.

 In the second half of the blog I tell you how how to identify a Real Tiffany Lamp using Tiffany Lamp Markings and more!